Gardusio/Fingerprint-Spoofing/spoofing/analysis/lab2_analysis.md

 The situation is dual with respect of feature 1

-- There's a large overlap around zero, that is approximately the mean of both classes [G: -0.0085, C: 0.018].
+- There's a large overlap around zero, that is approximately the mean of both classes [G_mean: -0.0085, C_mean: 0.018].
 Counterfeits values for f2 can take all the values of Genuines and more.
 Counterfeits set shows it can reach greather absolute values for this feature (Fake's never reach around 4/-4)<br>

 - The Counterfeits set shows more variance for this feature [G: 0.58, C: 1.42].